deyran/front-end-issues/JavaScript/JavaScript-with-mosh.md

         1. Front-end developer.
         2. Back-end developer.
         3. Full-stack developer.

 2. What can you do with it?
-3. Where does JavaScript code run?
+    1. Web / Mobile apps
+    2. Real-time Network apps
+    3. Command-line tools
-4. JavaScript vs ECMAScritp
+    4. Games

 * [Setting Up the Development Environment](https://youtu.be/W6NZfCO5SIk?t=283)
 * [JavaScript in Browsers](https://youtu.be/W6NZfCO5SIk?t=473)